garygr2002/Rebalance/README.md

 ## Portfolio File

-The portfolio file is one of sixteen csv files that act as input to the software.
+The portfolio file is one of sixteen CSV files that act as input to the software.
 Files in this format are located in a directory named "portfolio" located in the directory identified in the source preference.
-Files of this type have the prefix "portfolio_" followed by a date designation in the format "yyyymmdd", and a file type of ".csv".
+Files of this type have the prefix "portfolio_" followed by a date designation in the format "yyyymmdd", and a file type of ".CSV".
 When run with no command line options, the software will read, and use the portfolio file that has the latest date that is not later than the date of the latest holding file.
 The portfolio contains information that is required to identify, valuate and rebalance portfolios.
 The key for the rows in the file is a mnemonic that should uniquely identify the investor associated with the portfolio.
 The following are the fields of a portfolio file row.

 ### Mnemonic